LearnEverything/acktueli/src/pages/docs/TAGS.md

 ### I'm too lazy to find the emoji
 :emojiHere:

-This sentence might have some tags, asdfdasf
+This sentence might have some tags. ;asdfdasf